Hello & Welcome!

-A hybrid-homeschooling mom of two kind, curious children.
+A homeschooling mom of two kind, curious children.
 (Them being kind is what I'm most proud of—though curious is a close second.
-And hybrid homeschooling means they go to school part-time and learn at home part-time, thanks to an innovative program we're part of.)
+And, yes, we've been homeschoolers since before the pandemic, which means our homeschooling has included a lot of classes, activities & socializing.)

 An artist.
 (I spend my free time doing artsy things like creating clay figure sculptures, decoupaging journals, and singing in a 9-woman acoustic group.)

 A book hoarder.
 (I have a bookshelf in every room of my house.
 I always have a stack of about six books I'm reading.
 And about ten on hold at the library.)

 A plant-powered chef.
 (Well, not really a chef—but I do feed my family all plant-powered foods.
 And I make a mean vegan brownie & choco-berry green smoothie!
 Can you tell I also love chocolate?)

 A bird lady.
 (My daughter talked me into adopting parakeets and I fell in love.
 We also love to spot wild birds & hold exotic birds at a local sanctuary.)

 A perennial student.
 (I love learning!
 I'm always taking writing classes.
 I completed two humane education training programs, and even a science-heavy Plant-Based Nutrition program through Cornell University.)